simonmichael/hledger/hledger/Hledger/Cli/Commands/Check.md

 ### Strict checks

 These additional checks are run when the `-s`/`--strict` ([strict mode]) flag is used.
-They can also be run by specifying their names as arguments to `check`:
+Or, they can be run by giving their names as arguments to `check`:

 - **accounts** - all account names used by transactions [have been declared](hledger.html#account-error-checking)